MicrosoftDocs/visualstudio-docs/docs/install/update-visual-studio.md

 ## Use the IDE

-You can check for an update and then install the update from the menu bar or from the search box in Visual Studio 2019.
+You can check for an update and then install it by using the the menu bar or the search box in Visual Studio 2019.

 ### Open Visual Studio